Differences Between Help to Buy and CrowdToLive®

-In terms of a long-term investment, new-build properties can be an issue.
+In terms of long-term investment, new-build properties can be an issue.
 The Financial Conduct Authority (FCA) has previously warned Help To Buy Equity Loan users that they may well be faced with negative equity if property prices see a decrease, due to up to 20% of premium buyers buying these brand new homes at a cheaper price.
-This means that unless the price rise of local homes outpaces this, owners of new-build properties are likely to end up selling their home for a lower amount than they paid originally.
+This means that unless the price rise of local homes outpaces this, owners of new-build properties are likely to end up selling their homes for a lower amount than they paid originally.

 CrowdToLive® does not limit you to certain property types, allowing you to be able to purchase the home of your dreams as part of a unique and flexible scheme.
 However, we can not accept the following: